Mallig: Demographics

 In the 2020 census, the population of Mallig, Isabela, was 32,208 people, with a density of sigfig 32,208/133.40.

 Economy

 Mallig is considered as one of the largest exporters of rice, corn, and tobacco in the Mallig Plains Region.

 Major industries

 Mallig is one of the top producers of agricultural products in the province.
 Its principal crops is mainly rice but corn and tobacco are produced in quantity.
 The municipality is often referred to as the "rice and nateng capital of the province."
 Other major crops are mango, calamansi (calamondin orange), banana, peanut, and vegetables.

 Government

 Local government

+As a municipality in the Province of Isabela, government officials at the provincial and municipal levels are voted by the town.
+The provincial government has political jurisdiction over most local transactions of the municipal government.

-The municipality is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
-The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.
+The Municipality of Mallig is governed by a mayor, designated as its Local Chief Executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
+The mayor, vice mayor, and the municipal councilors are elected directly by the people in elections held every three years.

+Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
+The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.
+All officials are also elected every three years.